 *Above seasonal patterns are "typical".
 Extreme drought and El Niño years make everything even more unpredictable than normal.
 If we could be any more accurate in our predictions, we'd be making the big bucks as TV meteorologists.

 4. PACKING TIP -- Pack three-season clothing, including rain gear.
-Usually,
+Usually, we wear a

 T-shirt, sweatshirt and jeans almost every day through the season, with only a few occasions requiring us to wear more or less.
 One might need as little as a bathing suit and as much as a snow parka, all in the same day.
 Pack extra clothes (and shoes) for kids, as the lure of the lake tends to get them wet and muddy.